 - 24 medium sized fresh basil leaves

-- 2 tablespoons grated Parmesan cheese
+- 2 Tbsp grated Parmesan cheese

 - Freshly ground pepper to taste

-- 1 bunch watercress for garnish
+- 1 bunch watercress or baby arugula for garnish

-- Kitchen string
+- Kitchen String

-1 To butterfly the steak, orient it first so that the meat grain is running up and down in front of you.
+1 Butterfly the steak: To butterfly the steak, orient it first so that the meat grain is running up and down in front of you.
 (The short edge of the steak is facing you.)
 Place your hand on top of the meat.
 Using a long, sharp knife, make a long, horizontal cut on the long side of the steak, cutting the meat in half, and going almost all the way across, leaving 1-inch at the edge uncut (the hinge).

 2 Assemble the marinade and marinate the steak for 2 hours.
 Make sure to coat the inside of the butterflied flank steak with the marinade as well.